kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-definition/_index.en.md

 ### Customize Deployment
 You can tune how the application will be installed by setting `.spec.defaultDeployOptions`.
-The options depend of the template method (i.e. `.spec.method`).
+The options depend on the template method (i.e. `.spec.method`).

 *note: `defaultDeployOptions` can be overridden at `ApplicationInstallation` level by settings `.spec.deployOptions`*

 #### Customize Deployment For Helm Method
 You may tune how Helm deploys the application with the following options:

 * `atomic`: corresponds to the `--atomic` flag on Helm CLI.
 If set, the installation process deletes the installation on failure; the upgrade process rolls back changes made in case of failed upgrade.
 * `wait`: corresponds to the `--wait` flag on Helm CLI.
 If set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release as successful.
 It will wait for as long as `--timeout`